Prosthetic Heart Valve Thrombosis

 Anticoagulation Therapy

-Anticoagulant medicines are used to control clotting.
-Anticoagulation therapy may be used alone in people with small clots that are not obstructing the heart valve.
+Medicines may be given to control how the blood clots.
+Anticoagulation therapy may be used alone in people with small clots that are not blocking the heart valve.

 Valve Replacement